-Aurora Spirit Distilleri is built on an old coastal fort, and was used during World War II and the Cold war.
-In one of the fort's bunkers there is a small exhibition of Jan Baalsrud and the history of the coastal fort.
-You can stay in Aurora Spirits Fjord cabins overnight with beautiful views over the Kåfjord Alps and the Lyngenfjord.
+Aurora Spirit Distillery is built at an old coastal fort, which was used during World War II and the Cold War.
+One of the fort's bunkers houses a small exhibition about Jan Baalsrud and the history of the coastal fort.
+You can stay overnight at Aurora Spirits Fjord cabins and enjoy beautiful views of the Kåfjord Alps and the Lyngenfjord.

-Furuflaten i a 30 minute driive from Aurora Spirit Distilleri, and here you can visit the small Jan Baalsrud exhibition.
-On site there is a copy of Hotel Savoy, which was used during the recording of the movie the 12th man (Den 12. mann).
-The museum exhibits Jan Baalsruds skiis and the rudder to MK Bratholm.
+Furuflaten is a 30-minute drive from Aurora Spirit Distillery.
+You can visit the small Jan Baalsrud exhibition here, which features a copy of the Hotel Savoy that was used during the filming of The 12th Man.
+Exhibits include Jan Baalsrud’s skis and the rudder of MK Bratholm.

-On the other side of the Lyngenfjord you find Hotel Savoy and the Gentlemen.path you follow to reach the Gentleman-rock at the top of the mountain.
-Jan Baalsrud hid under the Gentleman-rock several days while he was waiting for local helpers to bring him to Sweden.
-Hotel Savoy is situated in Kåfjord municipality, and when you cross the municipal boundary to Kåfjord you will find Hotel Savoy by the fjord to the left.
-There are no signs marking Hotel Savoy, but you can find it on google maps.
+On the other side of the Lyngenfjord, you will find the Hotel Savoy and the Gentleman Path that you follow to reach the Gentleman rock at the top of the mountain.
+Jan Baalsrud hid under the Gentleman rock for several days while he was waiting for local helpers to bring him to Sweden.
+Hotel Savoy is situated in Kåfjord municipality.
+When you cross the municipal boundary to Kåfjord, you will find the Hotel Savoy down by the fjord on your left-hand side.
+There are no signs marking Hotel Savoy, but you can find it on Google maps.

-Continue towards Alta until you reach the small village of Manndalen.
-In Manndalen you can visit both the Baalsrud cave, and Jan Baalsruds burial site.
-The Baalsrud cave is situated deep in the Manndalen valley, and there is a merked path with information on the way.
-You will find Jan Baalsruds burial site in Manndalen cemetery.
+Continue in the direction of Alta until you reach the small village of Manndalen.
+In Manndalen, you can visit both the Baalsrud Cave and Jan Baalsrud’s burial site.
+The Baalsrud Cave is situated deep in the Manndalen valley, and there is a marked path with information on the way.
+You will find Jan Baalsrud’s burial site at Manndalen cemetery.

-If you want to combine your visit in northern Norway with a visit to Finland, we recommend a drive to Kilpisjarvi and to Keinovuopio on the boarder between Finland and Sweden where Jan Baalsruds journey ended during WW2.
+If you want to combine your visit in Northern Norway with a visit to Finland, we recommend driving to Kilpisjarvi and to Keinovuopio on the border between Finland and Sweden where Jan Baalsrud’s journey ended during World War II.

-If you are going to Tromsø, you can see the Bratholm monument and travel to the Toftefjord on Rebbenes island.
+If you are travelling to Tromsø, you can see the Bratholm monument and travel to the Toftefjord on Rebbenes island.

 Click on the map markers to read more about the locations.